 X (Twitter)

-Below, you’ll find a list of the best forex brokers in the UK.
-These are our top forex trading platforms for buying and selling national currency pairs using leverage.
+We’ve compiled a list of the best forex trading platforms in the UK.
+These are our top five forex brokers for buying and selling national currency pairs using leverage.

 Please remember that when you trade, your capital is at risk.
 More than 65% of retail investor accounts lose money when trading CFDs with most of the providers below.
 You should consider whether you can afford to take the high risk of losing your money before moving forward.

-The brokers listed below are authorised and regulated by the UK’s financial watchdog, the Financial Conduct Authority (FCA).
+The platforms listed below are authorised and regulated by the UK’s financial watchdog, the Financial Conduct Authority (FCA).

-Here are the best forex brokers in the UK:
+Here are the best forex trading platforms in the UK:

 XTB logo